 Another objective of the program, although not specifically identified as a key management question, is to investigate and document changes in species richness or species diversity in the MCR in response to the minimum flow release.
+This appendix includes the technical results of models related to the abundance and diversity of fish, whereas the other three management questions are discussed in Appendices #3, 4, and 5.

 As discussed previously, the increase in maximum discharge due to REV5 has an equal or greater potential to result in changes to fish population metrics downstream from REV as the implementation of a year-round minimum flow release.
 Due to the inability to separate the effects of these two flow changes, the following discussions are restricted to the effects of the overall flow regime change.
-The expected effects of the new flow regime on physical habitat in the MCR include increased permanently wetted area, increased frequency of high discharge, and higher river elevations and velocities downstream of the dam (BC Hydro 2010b).
+The expected effects of the new flow regime on physical habitat in the MCR include increased permanently wetted area, increased frequency of high discharge, and higher river elevations and velocities downstream of the dam

+(BC Hydro 2010b).
 Key environmental objectives of the minimum flow component of the new flow regime include increased benthic productivity, increased recruitment of juvenile fish, and increased abundance, condition, and growth of adult fish (BC Hydro 2010a).